Demetrio Sodi

 Demetrio Javier Sodi de la Tijera ([deˈmetɾjo xaˈβjeɾ ˈsoði ðe la tiˈxeɾa]; born September 25, 1944) is a Mexican journalist, businessman and politician who has served in the upper and lower houses of the Congress of the Union, and as head of Miguel Hidalgo borough from 2009 to 2012.
 In 2006, he unsuccessfully ran as the National Action Party (PAN) candidate for the Head of Government of the Federal District.
 A member of the Sodi family, he is the cousin of the actress and singer Thalía.

 Early life and education

-Demetrio Javier Sodi de la Tijera was born on September 25, 1944 in Mexico City, Mexico.
+Sodi was born on September 25, 1944, in Mexico City, Mexico.
 He is the son of Demetrio Sodi Pallares, a cardiologist, professor and prominent researcher in the field of electrocardiography, and Soledad de la Tijera Alarcón.

 Sodi studied business administration at the Universidad Iberoamericana and pursued graduate studies at Harvard University.